henkexbg/jarea-gallery/README.md

 # Jarea Gallery

-Responsive gallery for viewing images and videos in a secure and simple manner.
+Responsive gallery for browsing, searching for and viewing media in a secure and simple manner.
 Images are resized for the screen size in question, and videos are transcoded to configurable formats.
 All access is behind authentication, and different users and roles can be set up.
+The files are made searchable based on their names and metadata.

 The name is derived from the underlying technologies: Java and React:

 * The back end is REST application written in Java using Spring Boot framework.
 It's completely independent and can be deployed without any front end.
 Repository can be found here: https://github.com/henkexbg/gallery-api
 * The front end (this repository) is a React application

 This repository contains scripts to build a full bundled application containing both parts, simplifying the deployment process.
 This bundle runs Spring Boot as a server with the React application bundled as static files, i.e. no Node instance is required during runtime.

 # Purpose

 To be able to safely and easily make your images and videos available to yourself and share with friends and family without having to upload them to a 3rd-party.
 This webapp is up and running in a few minutes and can easily be deployed either to a home server or a virtual machine somewhere in some cloud.
-This application is protected by default with basic authentication.
+All access is authenticated and authorized.
 Different users can be set up who can access different media.
 There is no registration process; the main use case is for somebody to share media with friends and family, and hence users and roles are explicitly curated by the owner.

 # Features

 - Allows fast navigation, searching and viewing of images and videos
 - View full-size carousel of media
 - Lazy loading, both for gallery and carousel
 - Automatically indexes and serves new content
 - Images are automatically resized, and videos are automatically transcoded
 - Searchable data is extracted from:
+-
-- - Image location, which uses an internal database derived from https://download.geonames.org/, completely within app
+    - Image location, which uses an internal database derived from https://download.geonames.org/, completely within app -
-- - Filenames, which are tokenized and made searchable.
-Media inherit the searchability of their directories
+    - Filenames, which are tokenized and made searchable.
+Media inherit the searchability of their directories -
-- - Image metadata
+    - Image metadata
 - Completely private.
-Requires authentication and validates that every single request is authenticated and authorized to view the requested content
+Every single request is authenticated and authorized
 - No external dependencies - every request is made only to the app
 - Packaged as a simple Spring boot application that also hosts the front end
 - A video blacklist exists to ensure videos that fail to transcode keep hogging resources forever
 - Users are configured server-side.
 There is no registration

 # Prerequisites

 - Java 24
 - ffmpeg - for video transpilation
 - exiftool - for extracting metadata from images